Distance: 5 miles | Type: Out-and-Back | Time: 3.5 hrs – 5 hrs | Level: Hard

 Bear Mountain Trail in Sedona is a challenging hike that leads to panoramic views of red rocks, canyons, buttes, and mountains.

 The trail is rugged, exposed, and puts hikers to work from the get-go.
 While the elevation never lets up, neither do the unobstructed views.
 Bear Mountain Trail was the first hike we did on our Sedona trip and remains one of our favorites in the area.

-In this guide, I cover what to expect hiking Bear Mountain in Sedona, finding the trailhead, best time to start the hike, what to pack, and nearby trails you can’t miss.
+In this guide, I cover what to expect hiking Bear Mountain in Sedona, finding the trailhead, the best time to start the hike, what to pack, and nearby trails you can’t miss.

 Hiking Bear Mountain Trail in Sedona

 Finding the Trailhead

-Bear Mountain in Sedona is located about 20 minutes northwest from the heart of town.
-Bear Mountain trailhead and parking lot is located off of Bonyton Pass Road.
+Bear Mountain in Sedona is located about 20 minutes northwest of the heart of town.
+Bear Mountain trailhead and the parking lot are located off of Boynton Pass Road.
 Along this same road are other popular hikes such as Doe Mountain, Fay Canyon, Birthing Cave, and Devil’s Bridge.

 The trail shares a parking lot with Doe Mountain Trail — another must-do hike in Sedona.
 We didn’t have an issue snagging a spot like you sometimes run into when hiking more popular trails such as Cathedral Rock.

 The lot has a parking kiosk and pit toilet.
 Be aware that Bear Mountain Trail is located across the road from the parking area.
 If you begin the trail located in the parking lot, you will be heading towards Doe Mountain rather than Bear Mountain.

 We unknowingly started the trail that begins directly from the parking lot and found ourselves climbing Doe Mountain instead.
 Thanks to the AllTrails map we caught our mistake quickly.